uswds/uswds-site/_components/typography/typography.md

   href: '#lists'
 ---

 <div class="bg-warning padding-1 radius-sm measure-4"><strong>Note:</strong> Typography in USWDS 2.0 has some notable changes from USWDS 1.x that are not yet reflected in this documentation.
-Updated guidance will appear sometime in October 2018.</div>
+Updated guidance will appear sometime in November 2018.</div>

 {% include child-sections.html parent='typography' %}